dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

 .. js ::

-  //Export the whole grid to CSV format, with separator of ":". grid.exportGrid("csv", {writerArgs: {separator:":"}}, function(str){
+  // Export the whole grid to CSV format, with separator of ":". grid.exportGrid("csv", {writerArgs: {separator:":"}}, function(str){
     // do something interesting with str
   });
-  //Export the first 10 rows to CSV format. grid.exportGrid("csv", {fetchArgs: {start: 0, count: 10}}, function(str){
+  // Export the first 10 rows to CSV format. grid.exportGrid("csv", {fetchArgs: {start: 0, count: 10}}, function(str){
     // do something interesting with str
   });
-  //Only export the selected rows to CSV format. var str = grid.exportSelected("csv", {separator:":"});
+  // Only export the selected rows to CSV format. var str = grid.exportSelected("csv", {separator:":"});

 Create Export Writer -- A Framework for Grid Export